Andro999b/torrent-player/README.md

 --no-transcoding - disable transcoding

+--proxy - use proxy server for search

+--proxy-region - enable automaticle selecting proxy by free proxies list for selected region

 ## Electron only

 --cast-screen - start with ui that can be controlet only remote

---windowed - start in windowed mode
+--fullscrean - start in fullscrean mode (press F11 for toggle mode)

 --no-mpv - disable mpv plugin